 Lessons from Bonhoeffer, Part 3

 Post-World War I Germany was a distinctly Christian nation.
-So much so that, as Eric Metaxas writes in Bonhoeffer—Pastor, Martyr, Pastor, Spy, “even families who didn’t go to church were often deeply Christian.”
+So much so that, as Eric Metaxas writes in Bonhoeffer—Pastor, Martyr, Prophet, Spy, “even families who didn’t go to church were often deeply Christian.”
 And that is deeply troubling, given the country’s provocation of World War II and the horrors of the Third Reich.

 It is often asked how a nation steeped in Christian heritage could have embraced a madman whose messianic fancies led the world into war and six million Jews to their deaths.
 Among the firebrands of atheism, the blame lies squarely on religion, which, Sam Harris is fond of saying, is a “living spring of violence.”
 For those less trenchant, it is still cause to question the putative virtues of Christianity as a force for good.